 The MPH, MS, and PhD programs do not typically offer spring admission.
 Recently, exceptions have been made to accommodate exceptional public health circumstances.
 Please check with the program at firstname.lastname@example.org to inquire if Spring applications will be accepted or not.

 May I submit an application after the deadline?

 The program cannot guarantee that applications submitted after the deadline will be reviewed for admission, as late applications are considered on a space available basis.
 In addition, late applicants have fewer opportunities for financial assistance from the program.
-Application fees are nonrefundable and nontransferrable so interested applicants are advised to contact the department prior to submitting a late application.
+Application fees are nonrefundable and nontransferrable so interested applicants are advised to contact the program prior to submitting a late application.